sashinpivotal/cnd-instructor-lab-notes/cnd-instructor-notes.md

 ## Talking points (Bill K)

-- What is the problem of the previous codebase?
+- What is the problem of the previous codebase where we are returning hard-coded string?
 - Here we are talking about 'configuration' - external to the code
 - We mean "external configuration" here (as opposed to internal configration inside spring app)
-- Bill asked how <company-name> how they separate external configuration such as database configuration?
+- Bill asked <company-name> how they separate external configuration such as database configuration?
   - vault server, spring cloud config server, cf set-env
 - Bill asked how environment variables work in modern apps?